alexjwatts83/HotChocolateWithAspIdentity/README.md

 Essentially a copy of Clean Architecture but using GrapQL instead of a regular RESTful Api

 ## EF
-The app uses Entity Framework
+The app uses Entity Framework Core and uses the `DbContext` directly.

 ### Add Migration
 `dotnet ef migrations add Init --project src/HotChocolateWithAspIdentity.Infrastructure -s src/HotChocolateWithAspIdentity.GraphQL`